cupcakearmy/autorestic/README.md

 If we would check only one location we could run the following: `autorestic check -l home`.
 Otherwise simpply check all locations with `autorestic check -a`

-##### Note
+##### ⚠️ Note ⚠️

 Note that the data is automatically encrypted on the server.
 The key will be generated and added to your config file.
-Every backend will have a separate key.
-You should keep a copy of the keys somewhere in case your server dies.
+Every backend will have a separate key. **You should keep a copy of the keys or config file somewhere in case your server dies**.
 Otherwise DATA IS LOST!

+Also, currently comments in the config file will be deleted, due how the yaml parsing library works.
+I will fix this soon :)

 ### 📦 Backup